dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/visual-studio-tools-for-docker.md

 The *Dockerfile* is based on the [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore) image.
 This base image includes the ASP.NET Core NuGet packages, which have been pre-jitted to improve startup performance.

-The *docker-compose.yml* file contains the name of the image that is created when the project runs:
+The *docker-compose.yml* file contains the name of the image that's created when the project runs:

 [!code-yaml[](visual-studio-tools-for-docker/samples/HelloDockerTools/docker-compose.yml?highlight=5)]